 - Doctor Who: The Doctor has thirteen lives, each of indeterminate length.
 Not to mention his gallivanting about and around all of time and space somewhat leisurely.
-At this point he is at least nine-hundred and something years old, and has been to both the beginning and end of the universe.
+At this point he is at least twelve hundred and something years old, and has been to both the beginning and end of the universe.

 - The Prophets in Star Trek: Deep Space Nine, who do not conceive of linear time at all.
 They needed Sisko to teach them about linear time.

 - Not to mention the Q, who generally reside outside of time entirely.

 - The Sarah-Prophet specifically tells him, "The Sisko was necessary."